chunkunbo/CRISPR/README.md

 ...
 ```

 We compare the automata-based approach with two state-of-the-art tools (CasOFFinder and CasOT), but these tools allow mismatches in different positions, leading to differnet automata designs.
 Therefore, we provide two differnt ANML generators for CasOFFinder and CasOT respectively.
+These generators are in the ANML folder.